 - Placement of percutaneous tracheostomy

-Fawad Chaudry, MD, FCCP joined OUHSC in October 2018 as an Interventional Pulmonologist and Intensivist, and is currently serving as an Assistant Professor of Medicine.
+Fawad Chaudry, MD, FCCP joined OUHSC in October 2018 as an Interventional Pulmonologist Intensivist and Sleep Specialist and is currently serving as an Assistant Professor of Medicine.

 He is currently board certified in internal medicine, pulmonology, critical care, sleep medicine and interventional pulmonology.